KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 ### 2. Content Updates

 1. Make content changes in the Studio
-2. Changes are automatically synced
-3. Your website will fetch the latest content
+2. **Publish** the content (don't just save as draft)
+3. Webhook triggers automatically
+4. Changes appear on your website within seconds

 ### 3. Schema Changes